kanusiya06-svg/dhanya/README.md

               |
             SELECT THE ATTENDANCE ROW
-Attendance eligibility  using IF condition
+Attendance eligibility  using IF condition next i used conditional formatting to highlight row with "NOTELIGIBLE". then i want to home -> conditional formating la lessthan choose panni format cell la NOTELIGIBLE KUDUTHU GREEN AND RED COLOR KUDUTHU ENTER PANNEN
-Task 5: Summary Sheet
+ITS  SHOW HIGHLIGHT THE RESULT -ITS SHOW ELIGIBLE WITH GREEN COLOR AND NOTELIGIBLE WITH RED COLOR Task 5: Summary Sheet
 Separate summary sheet TO CREATE THE COLUMN  :
 Total number of students